Search This Blog

 Second Last Bowl in a Promising Multiple-Win End

-If you have a ‘close’ shot bowl and several others counting but which the opposing skip can probably beat, a block shot with your last bowl can really put the pressure on for the other side’s skip.
+If you have a ‘close’ shot bowl and several others counting but which the opposing skip can probably beat, a block shot with your last bowl can really put pressure on the other side’s skip.
 The reason- if that block works and is hit, the bowl being delivered is unlikely to reach the head and your side stands to make a big count.
 The alternative, putting in a ‘catcher’ bowl, does nothing to prevent the opposing skip from drawing to save so he would only go down one.
 Even a poor blocker in this situation may convince the opposing skip to accept the risk of changing hands just because hitting on it would be so devastating.

 Why should it matter whether the opposing skip has tested the line on both sides of the rink in deciding whether to block or set a catcher?
 A blocker can convince an opposing skip to change hands, even if your blocker is not perfect; moreover, changing hands is particularly prone to errors if the line on the less familiar side of the rink has to be guessed.
 It is a good idea for a skip to keep track of how many bowls his/her opposite delivers on each side of the rink in each of the directions.
-If you can cause a change to a less tested side, it will be to your advantage.
+If you can cause a change to a less tested side, it will be to your greater advantage.

 Why would it matter whether the opposition has a back bowl?
 A good skip will not drive if his side does not have back bowls.
 The chance of ending up in an even worse predicament will deter him.
 In such a situation an overweight delivery can be expected but not one where the skip would expect to lose his bowl out of bounds or in the ditch.
 Since no drive is tactically sensible there is no point in setting a block against it.
 Blocking an over-weight shot is impossible because its path to the jack depends upon velocity.
 Besides, it is the hardest shot to deliver, so invite your opposition to try it!
 The best shot is to add to the count with a bowl just beyond the head.